-During the year, 6,110 suppliers were reviewed, of which 1.3% were rejected.
-Of these, 97% were Chilean suppliers and 3% were international.
+During the year, 7,204 suppliers were reviewed of which 0.04% were rejected.
+Of these, 100% were Chilean suppliers.
 The reasons for rejection were mainly due to high financial or tax risk, non-compliance with Group guidelines or non-compliance with Law 20.393 (Criminal Responsibility of Legal Entities).
 These background checks did not identify any issues related to modern slavery or human trafficking.